EzLucca/rank_1_Born2BRoot/Born2beroot.md

 ## The benefits of virtual machines

 - It allow to test operating systems and creating the environment to security tests.
-- Vms simlifies data backyp thanks to a snapshot of the vm and its data, which allows to restore the vm to its previous state;
+- Vms simplifies data backup thanks to a snapshot of the vm and its data, which allows to restore the vm to its previous state;
-- Increases the security of data by partitioning them and isolating the services on different serves (each VM is isolated from the others, including the host system), limiting the risk of propagation in the case of malware intrusion.
+- Increases the security of data by partitioning them and isolating the services on different servers (each VM is isolated from the others, including the host system), limiting the risk of propagation in the case of malware intrusion.

 ## Difference between aptitude and apt